Overview

 Next step

-Review renovation and adaptive reuse scope before unknowns control the project.
+Review renovation and adaptive reuse scope in College Station before unknowns control the project.

 Share the property, timeline, and scope priorities.
 We will respond with a practical plan for preconstruction, site readiness, procurement, and turnover.